Devil’s Food Cake with Ricotta Cheesecake and Vanilla Bean Buttercream

 This was a totally decadent dessert!

-A three layer cake with a layer of Cheesecake in the middle, has got to be one of the most calorie dense desserts that I’ve made so far here.
+A three layer cake, with a layer of cheesecake in the middle, has got to be one of the most calorie dense desserts that I’ve made so far here.
 If Cheesecake Factory doesn’t already have something like this, they should!
 (But I know they have some crazy decadent cheesecakes already!)

-The Ricotta Cheesecake was new to me.
+The ricotta cheesecake was new to me.
 I was a little nervous of the light lemon flavor pairing with the dark chocolate cake, but it worked out very well.
 I was tempted to make a strawberry cake, but I was glad that I stuck to my plan.
 I think that the color just looks stunning!

 Speaking of stunning, this cake frosting looks amazing and it’s so easy to do.
 I put my frosting into a large piping bag and cut off the tip.
 I didn’t add a tip, I just cut a hole in the end of the bag that was about 1 inch round.
-Then, I made three dots of frosting and smooshed and dragged it with the back of a spoon.
+Then, I made three dots of frosting and smushed and dragged it with the back of a spoon.
 Then I added three more dots where the dragged frosting was and then repeated the process all the way around.